Updated July 2020

-When I went to seek advice from a mentor on how to get freelancing projects, he told me to pick one approach and STICK TO IT.
+As I went to ask for ideas on how to get freelancing projects, a friend told me to pick one approach and stick to it.

 I said yes, ignored his advice like an idiot, and went on to try a whole bunch of things.

 I asked other people for advice and got the same answer.
 Then I did the same thing all over again.

 This went on for YEARS… don’t be like me.

 In the beginning, it can be difficult to pick the best one and there is often a lot being left unsaid.